stevevillardi/ipfix-generator/readme.md

 ## Overview

-The IPFIX Generator is a powerful tool designed to generate and send IPFIX (IP Flow Information Export) traffic for testing and demonstration purposes.
+The IPFIX Netflow Generator is a powerful tool designed to generate and send IPFIX (IP Flow Information Export) traffic for testing and demonstration purposes.
 It provides both a command-line interface and a graphical user interface (GUI) for easy operation.

 ## Features

-- Generate IPFIX traffic with customizable parameters
+- Generate IPFIX netflow traffic with customizable parameters
 - Support for multiple source IP addresses
 - Configurable destination IP and port
 - Adjustable flow generation rate and interval